BrodaNoel/cv/README.md

 * NodeJS + Express + MongoDB
 * AngularJS

-This stack was super productive for me until 2017, moment where I found React and Firebase.
+This stack was super productive for me until 2017, the moment where I found React and Firebase.
 So now, my stack for personal projects has this shape:
 * GIT
 * Firebase Hosting for static serving
 * Firebase Functions and Firebase Database for no-sql database and backend (creating some kind of REST API in Firebase Functions)